Salesforce

 Start with One Top-Level Heading

 Use Heading 1 for the main title of your document or page.
-All major sections should be Heading 2, with Heading 3 or Heading 4 used for subsections.
-This creates a logical, predictable outline.
+All major sections under the main title should be Heading 2, with Heading 3 or Heading 4 used for subsections underneath Heading 2 sections.
+This creates a logical, predictable outline that allows users to understand the structure of your content as well as which sections are associated with other sections.

 Example Structure: